Generic Name: eltrombopag (el-TROM-boe-pag)

 - Tell your doctor or dentist that you take eltrombopag before you receive any medical or dental care, emergency care, or surgery.

-- Serious blood clots have occurred in patients taking eltrombopag.
-Some serious blood clots may be fatal.
+- Blood clots have occurred in patients taking eltrombopag.
+Some blood clots (eg, those that cause heart attacks or strokes) have been fatal.
 The risk of developing a blood clot may be greater if you have a high number of clot-forming cells (platelets) in the blood.
 However, blood clots have occurred in patients with normal or low blood platelet levels.
 Tell your doctor immediately if you notice any signs of a blood clot (eg, pain, redness, tenderness, or swelling in the legs; chest pain; shortness of breath; coughing up blood).

 - Use eltrombopag with caution in patients of East Asian ancestry (eg, Chinese, Japanese, Taiwanese, Korean) and in patients who have moderate to severe liver problems.
 They may be more sensitive to the medicine and may require a lower dose than other patients.
 Discuss any questions or concerns with your doctor.

 - PREGNANCY and BREAST-FEEDING: It is not known if eltrombopag can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using eltrombopag while you are pregnant.
 It is not known if eltrombopag is found in breast milk.
 Do not breast-feed while taking eltrombopag.